This is a list of actionable beginner running tips.

 Setting goals helps everything.
 When you signup for a race, you’ll feel the motivation to train hard.
-By signing up for a race, and being intelligent about your race schedule, you are more likely to train smart.
-By committing to a specific goal, and preparing hard AND smart, you’ll be consistent.
+By signing up for a race and being intelligent about your race schedule, you are more likely to train smart.
+By committing to a specific goal and preparing hard AND smart, you’ll be consistent.
 See, with smart training, you progress gradually.

-By progressing steadily, you’ll let your body (and mind) absorb the normal workout stimulus.
+By progressing steadily, you’ll let your body (and mind) absorb the standard workout stimulus.
 So don’t just commit to any race.
 Be humble about where you are and where you want to go in the long run (not the actual workout).
 Gradual progression gets faster results, in both the short-term and long-term.

 6. Invest In A Custom Training Plan (NEVER Follow A Cookie Cutter Plan!)

 Don’t put your health in the hands of a google search.
 Humble yourself and ask for guidance from a professional.
 Make sure they design a custom beginner running plan for you.